 2. Base Schools, Caps, and Enrollment Considerations

 Each property is assigned a “base” elementary, middle, and high school.
-However, some schools may operate under enrollment caps due to capacity.
+However, some schools may operate under enrollment caps due to capacity, which can impact final assignments.

 When a school is capped: